berthelemy/consulting.berthelemy.net/collections/_expertise/solutions-design.md

 - Design new solutions
 - Plan a roadmap to get to your future state
 - Ensure clear communication between technical and non-technical audiences

+## Previous projects

+- Designing the Skills Framework for Agriculture for CABI